gbif/data-blog/content/post/2019-04-23-gbif-molecular-data-publishing.md

 The [dwc:associatedSequences](https://dwc.tdwg.org/terms/#dwc:associatedSequences) field should contain a reference to a sequence (for example to EBI or EMBL) not the sequence itself, see for example, the [Centre for Biodiversity Genomics - Canadian Specimens](https://doi.org/10.15468/mbwnw9).

-The [GGNB extensions](http://rs.gbif.org/extension/ggbn/) allow to share sequences but it is not indexed by the system and is therefore available only in the raw Darwin Core archive, see the [BIOWIDE eDNA Fungi dataset](https://doi.org/10.15468/nesbvx).
+The [GGBN extensions](http://rs.gbif.org/extension/ggbn/) allow to share sequences but it is not indexed by the system and is therefore available only in the raw Darwin Core archive, see the [BIOWIDE eDNA Fungi dataset](https://doi.org/10.15468/nesbvx).

 # Environmental data